Semiparametric Efficient G-estimation with Invalid Instrumental Variables: Abstract

 \section{Abstract}

-Mendelian randomization (MR) is a popular instrumental variable (IV) approach, in which genetic markers are used as IVs.
-In order to improve efficiency, multiple markers are routinely used in MR\ analyses, leading to concerns about bias due to possible violation of IV exclusion restriction of no direct effect of any IV on the outcome other than through the exposure in view.
-To address this concern, we introduce a new class of Multiply Robust MR (MR$^2$) estimators that are guaranteed to remain consistent for the causal effect of interest provided that at least one genetic marker is a valid IV\ without necessarily knowing which IVs\ are invalid. \ We show that the proposed MR$^2$ estimators are a special case of a more general class of estimators that remain consistent provided that a set of at least $k^{\dag}$ out of $K$ candidate instrumental variables are valid, for $k^{\dag}\leq K$ set by the analyst ex ante, without necessarily knowing which IVs are invalid.
-We provide formal semiparametric theory supporting our results, and characterize the semiparametric efficiency bound for the exposure causal effect which cannot be improved upon by any regular estimator with our favorable robustness property. {We conduct extensive simulation studies and apply our methods to a large-scale analysis of UK Biobank data, demonstrating the superior empirical performance of MR$^2$ compared to competing MR methods. }
+The instrumental variable method is widely used in the health and social sciences for identification and estimation of causal effects in the presence of potential unmeasured confounding.
+In order to improve efficiency, multiple instruments are routinely used, leading to concerns about bias due to possible violation of the instrumental variable assumptions.
+To address this concern, we introduce a new class of g-estimators that are guaranteed to remain consistent and asymptotically normal for the causal effect of interest provided that a set of at least $\gamma$ out of $K$ candidate instruments are valid, for $\gamma\leq K$ set by the analyst {\it ex ante}, without necessarily knowing the identity of the valid and invalid instruments.
+We provide formal semiparametric efficiency theory supporting our results.
+Both simulation studies and applications to the UK Biobank data demonstrate the superior empirical performance of our estimators compared to competing methods.